Close

 Observing, modeling and forecasting the Sargassum proliferation and strandings are essential for designing effective integrated risk management strategies and is a strong and pressing demand from the civil society.

-The aim of the SeSAM project is to contribute to the existing international initiatives on this topic (NOAA, GEO blue Planet).
+The aim - achieved - of the SeSAM project is to contribute to the existing international initiatives on this topic (NOAA, GEO blue Planet).
 It leverages the existing large-scale Sargassum detection operational system developed by CLS (SAMTool), and the innovative growth/transport Sargassum model developed by IRD (ANR FORESEA project).
 It also relies on the operational capacity and framework of Mercator Ocean International to implement a robust Digital Twin service based on these assets.

 Methodology